-Demolition and Refurbishment asbestos surveys and subsequent removal of licenced and non-licenced asbestos must be carried out before any demolition work can take place.
-Totally independent UKAS approved analysts are employed by Hughes and Salvidge to undertake air sampling/fibre counting and bulk sampling in full compliance with EN450001.
-Only once all licenced and non-licenced asbestos has been removed can the demolition phase of a project begin.
-Even then, all Hughes and Salvidge operatives are UKATA asbestos awareness qualified, meaning that if hidden asbestos is discovered, our staff are qualified to recognise the material.
+At Hughes and Salvidge, we employ totally independent UKAS approved analysts to undertake air sampling/fibre counting and bulk sampling in full compliance with EN450001.
+Only once all licenced and non-licenced asbestos has been removed, the demolition phase of the project can begin.
+Even then, all our operatives are UKATA asbestos awareness qualified, meaning that if hidden asbestos is discovered, our staff are qualified to recognise the material.

 2. Personal Protective Equipment (PPE) Must Be Worn